noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

   SERVICE_Y:
     # definition

-# u cannot scale a service beyond 1 container
+# u cannot scale a service beyond 1 if set
-# if supplying a static container name
+# however you can bypass this creating another service that extends from this one
 container_name: poop

+# create a service based off another one
+# the base service cannot have depends_on, volumes_from, or circular references
+extends:
+  file: if/in/other/compose.yml
+  service: poop
 # service is enabled when environment matches one these values
 # services without a profies: are always active
 profiles: